SteeltoeOSS/Documentation/api/v3/connectors/oauth.md

 # OAuth

-This connector simplifies using Cloud Foundry OAuth2 security services (for example, [UAA Server](https://github.com/cloudfoundry/uaa) or [Pivotal Single Sign-on](https://docs.pivotal.io/p-identity/)) by exposing the Cloud Foundry OAuth service configuration data as injectable `IOption<OAuthServiceOptions>`.
+This connector simplifies using Cloud Foundry OAuth2 security services (for example, [UAA Server](https://github.com/cloudfoundry/uaa) or [TAS Single-Sign-on](https://docs.pivotal.io/p-identity/)) by exposing the Cloud Foundry OAuth service configuration data as injectable `IOption<OAuthServiceOptions>`.
 It is used by the [Cloud Foundry External Security Providers](../security/index.md) but can be used separately.

 ## Usage